RichardHoa/hack-me/README.md

     ```
 4.  **Run the Go Server**

     Start the server from the project root.
-You can use either the standard Go command or `air` for live reloading.
+You must set up doppler first for all the secrets management

     ```bash
     # Standard run
-    go run main.go
+    make run

-    # Or, for live-reloading with Air
-    air
     ```
 ---

-## 🧪 Running Tests
+##  Running Tests

 ### Standard Tests
 Run the complete test suite across all packages: